Previously, on Bitches Get Riches…

 - How to Write a Cover Letter like You Actually Want the Job

-- How I Chessmastered Myself into a Promotion
+- How I Chessmastered Myself Into a Promotion at Work

 - A Millennial’s Guide to Growing Your Salary